Kerollmops/the-rust-session/The Rust session.md

 When you need to share readable and writable data, Rust will _force_ you to use thread synchronized primitives (e.g. Mutex, Atomic types).

 You can express everything that you could have expressed in _C_ or _C++_.
-Even _[SIMD]_ instruction are available in the standard library.
+Even _[SIMD]_ instructions are available in the standard library.
 You may unleash the full potential of your hardware by using [convenient wrapper libraries].

 [convenient wrapper libraries]: https://github.com/jackmott/simdeez
 [SIMD]: https://fr.wikipedia.org/wiki/Single_instruction_multiple_data